Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Distracted by the Shiny: Not only is Smaug greedy, but he seems borderline mesmerized if introduced to a large golden object, especially when he sees a gold statue as big as he is.

-- Evil Is Bigger: He's by far the largest character in the films.
+- Evil Is Bigger: He's by far the largest sentient character in all of Jackson's films.

 - Evil Is Hammy: He's the "chiefest and greatest calamity" and obviously takes it in stride.